Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What legislation applies to the control of mergers?

-- Decree-Law 201/2011 prohibits the so-called ‘interlocking directorates’ in the banking, insurance and financial services sectors, making it illegal for individuals to sit on the board of more than one corporate body in competing undertakings in any of these sectors.
-Since the merger notification form requires the merging parties to fill in a section on interlocking directorates, merger control in these sectors can also be used as a means of spotting potential infringement.
+Law 287/1990, in particular Articles 5 to 7 and 16 to 19, contains the rules on control of concentrations and joint ventures.
+Other procedural rules are contained in Presidential Decree 217/1998.
+In addition, Decree Law 201/2011 prohibits the so-called interlocking directorates in the banking, insurance and financial services sectors, making it illegal for individuals to sit on the board of more than one corporate body in competing undertakings in any of these sectors.
+Since the merger notification form requires the merging parties to fill in a section on interlocking directorates, merger control in the above-mentioned sectors can also be used as a means for spotting potential infringements of this law.

-Finally, if undertakings which operate services of general economic interest or which operate under a statutory monopoly wish to operate in markets other than those of their current activity, they must do so through a separate company.
-The incorporation of such new companies or the acquisition of a controlling interest in companies operating in new markets requires notification to the Italian Competition Authority (ICA), irrespective of turnover.
-Failure to comply with this obligation triggers a penalty under Article 15 of Law 287/90.
+Finally, when undertakings entrusted with the operation of services of general economic interest, or operating under a statutory monopoly, wish to operate in markets other than those of their current activity, they must do so through a separate company.
+The incorporation of such new companies, or the acquisition of a controlling interest in companies operating in new markets, requires notification to the Italian Competition Authority (ICA) irrespective of turnover.
+Failure to comply with this obligation triggers a penalty under Article 15 of Law 287/90

 What is the relevant authority?

-The ICA acts as both an investigative and a decision-making body.
+The ICA is the authority acting as both an investigative and decision-making body.

-According to Article 20(5) of Law 287/90, in the case of mergers involving banks, the ICA must make a decision within 60 days of the submission date.
-The ICA will assess whether the concentration gives rise to any antitrust concerns and the Bank of Italy, in line with its financial supervisory role, will assess the transaction under prudential rules in a parallel 60-day proceeding.
+According to Article 20(5) of Law 287/90, in the case of mergers involving banks, the ICA has to take a decision within 60 days of the submission date.
+The ICA will assess whether the concentration gives rise to any antitrust concerns, and the Bank of Italy, in line with its financial supervisory role, will assess the transaction under prudential rules in a parallel proceeding also lasting 60 days.

-Further, the ICA may, at the request of the Bank of Italy, authorise a merger involving banks or banking groups which creates or strengthens a dominant position in the interests of the stability of one or more of the parties involved.
-However, the authorisation may not permit any restrictions to competition which are not strictly necessary to achieve that purpose (Articles 20(5-bis) and (5-ter) of Law 287/90).
+Furthermore, the ICA may, at the request of the Bank of Italy, authorise a merger involving banks or banking groups which creates or strengthens a dominant position, in the interests of the stability of one or more parties involved.
+The authorisation may not, however, permit any restrictions to competition which are not strictly necessary to achieve the purposes therein indicated (Articles 20(5-bis and 5-ter of Law 287/90).

-With regard to communications, the law setting up the Autorità per le Garanzie nelle Comunicazioni (AGCOM), the communications regulator (Law 249/1997), requires that before issuing a decision on any merger (or agreement) in the telecoms, broadcasting and media sector, the ICA must request a non-binding opinion from AGCOM.
-In addition, according to Decision 368/14/CONS containing the Regulation on the Procedure for the Authorisation of Ownership Transfers in the Broadcasting Sector and on the Procedures under Article 45 of Decree-Law 177/2005, AGCOM must be notified of transfers of ownership of undertakings engaging in radio and television broadcasting within 15 days of their execution.
-The notion of transfer of ownership includes every act, regardless of its form, leading to the acquisition of control or a dominant influence on an undertaking.
+With regard to communications, the law setting up the Autorità per le Garanzie nelle Comunicazioni (AGCOM, the communications regulator (Law 249/1997), requires that before issuing a decision on any merger (or agreement) in the telecoms, broadcasting and media sector the ICA must request a non-binding opinion from AGCOM.
+In addition, AGCOM must be notified of transfers of ownership of undertakings engaging in radio and television broadcasting within 15 days of their execution.
+The notion of “transfer of ownership” includes every act, regardless of its form, leading to the acquisition of control or dominant influence on an undertaking.
 Failure to do so may result in a fine.

-The regulation also requires ex ante notification of concentrations and agreements involving undertakings operating in the Integrated Communication System (ICS), which includes the press, publishing, television and radio broadcasting, cinema and outdoor advertising.
-If operations involving undertakings operating in the ICS also entail a transfer of ownership, only one notification is required.
+The regulation also requires ex ante notification of concentrations and agreements involving undertakings operating in the Integrated Communication System (ICS) which includes the press, publishing, television and radio broadcasting, cinema, and outdoor advertising.
+If operations involving undertakings active in the ICS also entail a transfer of ownership, only one notification is required (for details, see Decision 368/14/CONS of 17 July 2014, Regulation on the procedure for the authorisation of ownership transfers in the broadcasting sector and on the procedures under Article 45 of Legislative Decree 177/2005).